abbas-rahimi/HDC-Language-Recognition/README.md

 # end of test file ../../testing_texts/bg_910_p.txt is reached
 # end of test file ../../testing_texts/bg_911_p.txt is reached
 ...
 # numTests=        100 correct=         95 for              4683557

 Please let us know if you face any problem or discover any bugs!
-For more info, you can read and cite our paper, "A Robust and Energy-Efficient Classifier Using Brain-Inspired Hyperdimensional Computing" at ISLPED 2016.
+For more info, you can read and cite our paper, A. Rahimi, P. Kanerva, and J. M. Rabaey "A Robust and Energy-Efficient Classifier Using Brain-Inspired Hyperdimensional Computing," In ACM/IEEE International Symposium on Low-Power Electronics and Design (ISLPED), 2016.

 Thanks!